google-research/arxiv-latex-cleaner/README.md

                         cannot come immediately after
                         `environments_to_delete`, as the parser does not have any way to know if it's another environment to delete.
+  --if_exceptions IF_EXCEPTIONS [IF_EXCEPTIONS ...]
+                        Constant TeX primitive conditionals (\iffalse, \iftrue,
+                        etc.) are simplified, i.e., true branches are kept, false branches deleted.
+To parse the conditional constructs correctly, all commands starting with `\if` are assumed to be TeX primitive conditionals (e.g., declared by
+                        \newif\ifvar).
+Some known exceptions to this rule are already included (e.g., \iff, \ifthenelse, etc.), but you can add custom exceptions using `--if_exceptions iffalt`.
   --use_external_tikz USE_EXTERNAL_TIKZ
                         Folder (relative to input folder) containing
                         externalized tikz figures in PDF format.